pwikapanel/illustrator-panel/Tests.md

 1. open `new page.ait`
 2. save with Svija Tools
+3. when asked, navigate to the `sync` folder and save as `test.ai`
+4. click "OK" when finished
+5. verify in the Finder that "sync/Svija/SVG Files/test_CP.svg" was created
+6. open the SVG in a browser to verify that it matches the Illustrator file

 Expected result: alert "File(s) not saved / Please save Untitled-1 normally."